Bubblin-Superbooks/we/interim/prepared.markdown

 Yes, she was right; I had even written it down.
 Consequently, it really had taken place.
 In silence I looked into her face.
 At that moment the dark cross was especially distinct.

  "I-, dear, before it is too late .. .
-If you wan… I'll leave everything, I'll forget everything, and we'll go there beyond the Wall, to them I do not even know who they are
+If you wan… I'll leave everything, I'll forget everything, and we'll go there beyond the Wall, to them I do not even know who they are"

-"

 She shook her head.
 Through the dark windows of her eyes I saw within her a flaming oven, sparks, tongues o… me, and above them a heap of dry wood.
 It was clear to me that it was too late, my words could be of no avail.